alexpiet/hierarchical_bootstrap/README.md

 How many nesting steps you should take depends on the variance at each level of your dataset.
 The code should work for as many levels as you want, but performance will suffer greatly from each additional level.

-The output variable is a dictionary with three keys.
-The first <metric> is a list of the bootstrap samples, so a list of length <nboots>.
-The second <metric>_sem is the estimated hierarchical standard error of the mean, which is computed simply as the standard deviation of the bootstrap samples.
-The last "groups" is a list of top-level groups, which for this simple case if just length 1.
+### Comparing groups and hypothesis testing

 If you have multiple top-level manipulations you want to compare, then you can specify that too:

 > bootstraps = hb.bootstrap(df, metric='response',levels=['level_1','level_2'], top_level='group',nboots=10000)

+Now `bootstraps` is a dictionary with two entries for each unique group:
+    - `<group label>` the sampled value of the observation metric for each bootstrap iteration, only for this group.
+This will have level `nboots`.
+    - `<group label>_sem` the estimatd standard error of the mean of the observation metric for this group.

 You can perform statistical testing with:

 > import hierarchical_bootstrap.stats as stats
-> bootstraps = stats.compute_stats(bootstraps)
+> stats_df = stats.compute_stats(bootstraps)

+`stats_df` is a dataframe with one row for each hypothesis test performed.
+Each row has the following columns:
+ - name, which is the combination of the two groups compared
+ - p, the fraction of bootstrap iterations where group1 > group2
+ - nboots, the number of bootstrap iterations used in the test (inherited from `bootstraps`)